ErcinDedeoglu/WhisperDock/README.md

 - **Speed of Deployment**: By providing a Dockerized solution, we enable rapid deployment of the transcription service, allowing users to go from zero to a fully functioning service in minutes.
 - **Ease of Use**: The provided APIs and Docker setup are designed to be as simple as possible, requiring minimal configuration and allowing for easy integration into existing workflows.
 - **Accessibility**: Making Whisper C++ easily deployable opens up more opportunities for developers and organizations of all sizes to utilize state-of-the-art transcription technology.
-- **Continuous Integration and Delivery**: With GitHub Actions, updates and improvements are integrated seamlessly, ensuring that the service remains up-to-date with the latest advancements from the Whisper C++ repository.
+- **Continuous Integration and Delivery**: With GitHub Actions, updates, and improvements are integrated seamlessly, ensuring the service remains up-to-date with the latest advancements from the Whisper C++ repository.

 In contributing to this repository, I hope to empower individuals and organizations to harness the capabilities of Whisper C++ without the overhead of complex deployment processes, thus fostering innovation and development in the field of speech recognition.